 - Sustainable Buildings: This map shows the locations of Cambridge buildings that have received LEED recognition (Certified) or are working towards LEED certification (Registered).

 - Parks and Playgrounds: Browse the map to find parks in your neighborhood and across the city.
 Select a park to learn more about its features and amenities.

 - Solar Potential Map: Click on a property to find out what their potential is to generate electricity from solar photovoltaic panels and the financial and environmental implications of installing the project.
 To learn how to use the map, check out this easy-to-follow video by MoDe Studios.

-- Active Special Permits: Shows the locations of all active special permits granted but not built, under construction, or completed since the beginning of 2011.
+- Special Permits: Shows the locations of all completed special permits and special permits either granted but not yet built or under construction.

 - Waterplay Map: Browse the map to find waterplay features located in city-owned parks.